Lawan-Poudyal/60DaysOfLearningWithLeapfrog/Day 20/README.md

 ## Things I learnt:
 - Applied ML is highly iterative process
-- Division od data set into Train/dev/test
+- Division of data set into Train/dev/test
 - bias and variance
-- basic recipe fo ML
+- basic recipe for ML
  - if high bias => use bigger network
- - if high variance => get more data, regularzation
+ - if high variance => get more data, regularization
  - search for other NN architecture